jamescardona11/argo/README.md

 ### valueFromConditionByBreakpoints

-You can get single value from `ConditionScreen` List
+You can get single value from `ConditionScreen`,
+It's goal is to have conditional value for the tree screen types `mobile`, `tablet`, `desktop`.

 ```dart
 const condition = ConditionScreen(